harryzhanga/cuwebsite/README.md

 npm run start
 ```
 Then just modify your files in your favourite text editor, save, and then it should compile your SASS files into new CSS files.

-### Rendering in the browser locally
-First download XAMPP.
-I forgot the setup, but I put all my files the in `D:\xampp\htdocs\cuwebsite`.

-I can then open up XAMPP and press a START button to start the server.
-Then I can go to my browser eg Chrome or Safari and use the URL `localhost/cuwebsite` to access it.

 ### Committing
 ```